pagopa/developer-portal/docs/how-to/add-a-new-gitbook-docs.md

 1. Open `/apps/nextjs-website/src/_contents/appIo/guides.ts`
 2. Identify the guide to update (in this example `manualeDeiServizi`)
-3. Add the a new element on `versions` array:
+3. Add a new element on `versions` array:
 ``` typescript
 // ... other stuff ...